 This is what was reported recently:-

 The government has raised concerns over safety and environmental issues from continuing with the practice of importing used parts and components without any restrictions or mandatory tests.

 …if the new car spare parts locally available are reliable, durable and affordable, who would want to buy second-hand parts anyway?
 Isn’t it a little strange that imported second-hand car spare parts have an ample number of buyers?

-Yesterday I finally got rid of the problem that has been nagging my car for the last 3 – 4 years and the part was replaced is a second hand imported spare part.
+Yesterday I finally got rid of the problem that has been nagging my car for the last 3 – 4 years and the part that was replaced is a second hand imported spare part.

-Ya, the part was second hand but it was not cheap – it cost me more than a thousand ringgit (the whole package including labour and door to door delivery) but nonetheless it was cheaper than the brand new ‘local made’ spare part that the other mechanic proposed to me.
+Ya, the part was second hand but it was not cheap – it cost me more than a thousand ringgit (the whole package including labour and door to door delivery) but nonetheless, it was cheaper than the brand new ‘local made’ spare part that the other mechanic proposed to me.
 Perhaps it cost me more because it is brand new – could be.

-I got conned once on the rear hub ball bearing – it was local made one but other than the description of the part and bold “Japan Technology” words, there is nothing to indicate on who manufactured the ball bearings.
+I got conned once on the rear hub ball bearing – it was a local made one but other than the description of the part and bold “Japan Technology” words, there is nothing to indicate who manufactured the ball bearings.
 If one is lucky, we can see a small sticker of the distributor details on the box.

 But then again, I need to take some of the fault as well – I did not go back to the authorised Proton Edar service centres (when genuine parts are used) but once your warranty expires, who still goes back to Proton?
-It is more effective to go to the nearest workshop where one does not need to make appointment.
+It is more effective to go to the nearest workshop where one does not need to make an appointment.
 Especially so if one is having a breakdown far away from the nearest authorised service centres.

-Safety and integrity of the parts is certainly in question but then again, so do some of the locally made, brand new spare parts.
-If the Government is serious on ensuring safety with tested reliable genuine spare parts, the enforcement should be on both prongs – the parts that come in from outside of Malaysia and those manufactured within Malaysia.
+Safety and integrity of the parts are certainly in question but then again, so do some of the locally made, brand new spare parts.
+If the Government is serious about ensuring safety with tested reliable genuine spare parts, the enforcement should be on both prongs – the parts that come in from outside of Malaysia and those manufactured within Malaysia.